The Governor’s Fitness Awards

 Presented by the Governor’s Council on Physical Fitness, Health and Sports and the Michigan Fitness Foundation, the Governor’s Fitness Awards (GFA) recognize communities, organizations, and individuals who inspire healthy choices.
 Nominated by Michiganders, the GFA finalists are then selected by a panel of judges and announced each spring.

-This year, GFA finalists were recognized on April 25, 2019, at the morning legislative reception at the Michigan State Capitol, then at the evening gala at MGM Grand Detroit, where the winners in each category were revealed.
+In 2020, GFA finalists will be recognized on April 23, 2020, at the morning legislative reception at the Michigan State Capitol, then at the evening gala in Detroit, where the winners in each category will be revealed.

 Vern Seefeldt Lifetime Achievement Award